mozilla/nunjucks/docs/templating.md

 Although you are free to use any file extension you wish for your Nunjucks template, files the Nunjucks community has adopted  `.njk`.

-If you are developing tools or editor syntax helpers for Nunjucks please include recognition of this extension.
+If you are developing tools or editor syntax helpers for Nunjucks please include recognition of this extension `.njk`.

 ## Variables